 Not all WiFi in Tulum is created equal.
-The speeds and bandwidths vary greatly depending on which neighborhood you’re in, your network’s capacity, and the season.
+The speed and bandwidth vary greatly depending on which neighborhood you’re in, your network’s capacity, and the season.

 In terms of location, the beach will be tricky.
-There are less networks operating at slower speeds and smaller capacities than in Tulum Pueblo.
+There are fewer networks operating, often at slower speeds and smaller capacities than in Tulum Pueblo.
 We recommend sticking to neighborhoods in town, where there are stronger signals.
-If you pay attention to bandwidth measured in megabits per second (Mbps), you’ll want to find at least 2.5 if you’re staying alone.
+If you pay attention to bandwidth measured in megabits per second (Mbps), you’ll want to find at least 2.5 (if you’re staying alone).
 In general, the more you have the better your connection will be.

-Casai Getaways in Tulum all come with the fastest Wifi possible.
+Casai Getaways in Tulum all come with the fastest Wifi available.
 Whether you plan to work while you travel or simply want the top streaming speeds for watching Netflix, we’ve got you covered.